 Your Immune System

 Your immune system is complex and multilayered.
 It includes seemingly unrelated parts of your body.
 These include skin, mucus, and tears; a range of organs and tissues, like bone marrow, thymus, spleen, and lymph nodes; and a whole lot of cells and chemicals, like antibodies, lymphocytes, cytokines, B cells, T cells, and many, many others.
-Yet, despite all this complexity, all parts of your immune system are concerned with one task: identifying what belongs in your body and what doesn’t, and then destroying what doesn’t belong if it’s deemed harmful.
+Despite all this complexity, all parts of your immune system are concerned with one single task: to identify what belongs in your body and what doesn’t, and then destroy what doesn’t belong if it’s deemed harmful.

-We all want our immune systems to work correctly.
-We want them to protect our bodies from dangerous invaders and not mistake our healthy cells for threats.
+We all want our immune systems to work properly.
+We want them to protect our bodies from dangerous invaders and not mistake our own healthy cells for threats.
 It is understandable that we would want to develop yoga practices for strong immunity.
-But we cannot be cavalier and assume that by stretching here and squeezing there, we would significantly impact how the immune system does its job.
+But we cannot be cavalier and assume that by stretching here and squeezing there, we would have a significant impact on how the immune system does its job.

 How Yoga Practices Support Strong Immunity

 In yoga, when we work with incredibly complex aspects of our physiology, we focus more on the movement of energy throughout the body and placement of attention.
 With that approach, our yoga poses become “energetic pumps” that move energy and nourishment to different parts of the system and support their function.
 According to the yoga tradition, energy also follows attention.
 So by bringing our attention to specific organs and body parts, we invigorate them.